lachlanholland1/microfrontend-example/README.md

-# Example Microfrontends with Webpack Module Federation
+# Microfrontends with Webpack Module Federation

 Contains client-side and server-side microfrontend examples.
 Both examples are using Webpack Module Federation under the hood, however to achieve server-side rendering with Webpack Module Federation the server-side example uses the Next Module Federation plugin.